fsharp/fslang-design/RFCs/FS-1030-anonymous-records.md

 ```

+# Implementation Notes

+Kind B types are given a unique name by SHA1 hashing the names of the fields

 # Implementation TBD

-1. C#-compatible types Kind B types are not yet generated
+1. Equaity, hash and comparison on Kind B types are TBD
 2. The language service features are TBD

 # Drawbacks